abdallahifox/udacity-myreads-final/README.md

-### Welcome To The Udacity Challenge Called MyReads
+#### Welcome To The Udacity Challenge Called MyReads
 This template made with Reactjs

+### Installation Guide

+1- clode or forke the repo
+2- npm install ==> to download all the  dependences necessary 3- npm run dev ==> to start your development server

+NOTE** this ReactJS app developed with vite development environment.

 ## Some Photos Tell You How The app architecture Was made and the App Structure